zauni/pngmin/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+- 0.5.0: Quality option of pngquant revealed to the plugin user
 - 0.4.5: Shows overall saved bytes
 - 0.4.4: Uses pngquant if it's in the `PATH`, otherwise uses fallback, but options.binary has always precedence
 - 0.4.3: Fixed issue with total percent